Adena Friedman

 Adena T. Friedman (born Adena Robinson Testa; 1969) is an American businesswoman.
 She currently serves as the President and CEO of Nasdaq, Inc. She was formerly a managing director and CFO of The Carlyle Group.
 Initially joining Nasdaq in 1993, she returned to Nasdaq from Carlyle in May 2014 as President of Global Corporate and information technology solutions.
 She was named the CEO of Nasdaq in January 2017, the first woman to lead a global exchange.

 Forbes has repeatedly listed Friedman as one of the world's most powerful women on their annual Power Women list.
+She ranked 43rd in Forbes list of "World's 100 most powerful women" in 2023.
+She was ranked 55th on Fortune's list of Most Powerful Women in 2023.

-Early years
+Early life and education

 Born Adena Robinson Testa and raised in metropolitan Baltimore, she is the daughter of Michael D. Testa, a managing director at T. Rowe Price, and Adena W. Testa, an attorney in the Baltimore law firm of Stewart, Plant & Blumenthal.

-Education

 She attended Roland Park Country School.
 She earned a BA in political science from Williams College and an MBA from Vanderbilt University's Owen Graduate School of Management.